A woman with purple-tinted hair holding a camera, standing in front of a graffiti-covered metal shutter on a city sidewalk.

 About The Artist

 When I settled in Marblehead in the late 1990s, I opened Washington Street Fine Art Photography, where I spent a decade shooting black & white portraits of local families.
-In the gallery, I exhibited my own work, and that of other east coast photographers.Since closing the gallery in 2008, I’ve moved my studio and dark room home.
+In the gallery, I exhibited my own work, and that of other photographers.

-Color: all color photographs are archival pigment prints from scanned color negative film.
+Color: All color photographs are archival pigment prints from scanned color negative film.

 “I pondered, scrutinized and photographed the willow copse from all sides, from a distance as well as close up, and I could find no name for whatever it was that I found so lovely.” - from Esther Kinsky, “River”